Appalachian State Mountaineers football: Head coaches

 Note: Appalachian did not field a team in 1943 or 1944.

 Rivalries

 Georgia Southern

-Known as Deeper than Hate, Appalachian State enjoys a fierce Sun Belt Conference rivalry with Georgia Southern.
-This rivalry has been described by many as "the best rivalry in the Group of Five".
+Known as Deeper than Hate, Appalachian State competes in a Sun Belt Conference rivalry with Georgia Southern.
 Appalachian State holds a 21-18-1 lead through the 2025 season.

 Marshall

 Nicknamed The Old Mountain Feud, Appalachian State competes in a rivalry with fellow Appalachian mountain-based public university Marshall.
 The rivalry game was played annually 1977–1996.
 From 1986 to 1996 the Southern Conference foes won at least a share of the conference title a combined eight times.
 The rivalry resumed annual play in the 2020 season and is set to continue as Marshall joins Appalachian State in the Sun Belt Conference East Division in 2022.
 Appalachian State leads the total series, 15–10.

 Western Carolina

 Known as the Battle for the Old Mountain Jug, Appalachian State played Western Carolina in a regional rivalry game from 1932 to 2013.
 The only years in that period in which the game was not played were 1942 to 1945, during U.S. involvement in World War II.
 In 1976, a traveling trophy known as the Old Mountain Jug was created from an old moonshine jug.
 Appalachian's record in games played is 59–18–1, and 31–7 in the Jug era.
 The Mountaineers hold the trophy, having won each of the last nine games (2005–2013) and 26 of the last 28.
 The next meeting in the series will be on September 2, 2028.